Preconditioned Score-based Generative Models: Related work

 \section{Related work}

-Sohl-Dickstein \etal{} \cite{sohl2015deep} first proposed to sequentially corrupt a target data distribution with Gaussian noises and train a model to learn the backward process to recover the target data distribution, inspired by non-equilibrium statistical physics.
-Exploring this procedure later on, Song and Ermon~\cite{song2019generative} proposed first SGMs, the noise conditional score network (NCSN).
-They \cite{DBLP:conf/nips/0011E20} further proposed NCSNv2 for higher resolution image generation (\eg, $256\times 256$) by scaling noises and improving stability with moving average.
-Summarizing all the previous SGMs into a unified framework based on the stochastic differential equation (SDE), Song \etal{} \cite{song2020score} proposed NCSN++ to generate high-resolution images via numerical SDE solvers for the first time.
-Bortoli \etal{} \cite{de2021diffusion} provided the first quantitative convergence results for SGMs.
-Vahdat \etal{} \cite{vahdat2021score} trained SGMs in a latent space with the variational autoencoder framework.
-As another class of relevant generative models, denoising diffusion probabilistic models (DDPMs)~\cite{DBLP:conf/nips/HoJA20,dhariwal2021diffusion,ho2021cascaded,nichol2021glide} also demonstrate excellent performance on image synthesis.
+\cite{sohl2015deep} first proposed to sequentially corrupt a target data distribution with Gaussian noises and train a model to learn the backward process to recover the target data distribution, inspired by non-equilibrium statistical physics.
+Exploring this procedure later on, \cite{song2019generative} proposed {the first SGM}, the noise conditional score network (NCSN).
+They further proposed NCSNv2 for higher resolution image generation (\eg, $256\times 256$) by scaling noises and improving stability with moving average~\cite{DBLP:conf/nips/0011E20}.
+Summarizing all the previous SGMs into a unified framework based on the stochastic differential equation (SDE), \cite{song2020score} proposed NCSN++ to generate high-resolution images via numerical SDE solvers for the first time. \cite{de2021diffusion} provided the first quantitative convergence results for SGMs.
+As another class of relevant generative models, denoising diffusion probabilistic models (DDPMs)~\citep{DBLP:conf/nips/HoJA20,dhariwal2021diffusion,ho2021cascaded,nichol2021glide} also demonstrate excellent performance on image synthesis.
 They are mostly trained by maximizing an evidence lower bound (ELBO).